MindThoth/Deckbrain/DECKBRAIN_FOUNDATION.md

 ### 6.1 Connectors (Vendor-Specific Agents)

+DeckBrain is a multi-plotter platform designed to support multiple navigation and fishing systems:
+- **Olex**: First supported Linux-based integration using a Raspberry Pi connector (sidecar device connected by network to the Olex unit).
+- **MaxSea TimeZero**: First Windows-based integration using a Windows service connector (runs on same PC as MaxSea or dedicated Windows machine).

 Main responsibilities (shared across all connector implementations):
 - Offline-first handling: always safe to run with no internet.
 - Reliable queueing of files to avoid data loss.